Professional practice

 Climate change and environmental law

-• Representing claimants in an intended group litigation against a major carmaker for “greenwashing”, claiming that the car manufacturer had deliberately and unlawfully circumvented emissions laws.
+• Represented claimants in the “Dieselgate” group litigation brought against various car manufacturers for “greenwashing”, claiming that the car manufacturer had deliberately and unlawfully circumvented emissions laws.
 Led by Daniel Oudkerk KC.

-• Co-authored, with Angeline Welsh, an article about use of international environmental treaty standards as the basis for bringing claims in UK law.
+• Co-authored, with Angeline Welsh KC, an article about use of international environmental treaty standards as the basis for bringing claims in UK law.

 Commercial chancery disputes